skyway/skyway.github.io/en/ios-tutorial.md

     if(nil == _mediaConnection) {
         return;
     }

     [_mediaConnection on:SKW_MEDIACONNECTION_EVENT_STREAM callback:nil];
     [_mediaConnection on:SKW_MEDIACONNECTION_EVENT_CLOSE callback:nil];
     [_mediaConnection on:SKW_MEDIACONNECTION_EVENT_ERROR callback:nil];
 }
 ```

-### Receiving Process
+### Receiving calls
 {: #oncall }

-Responds when connection request is received from the partner.
+Answer when a partner requests a connection.
-If connection request is received from the partner, `SKW_PEER_EVENT_CALL` will ignite.
-As you can obtain MediaConnection object to manage the connection with the partner as a parameter, execute answer method and respond to the connection request.
+When someone is trying to establish a media connection with you, `SKW_PEER_EVENT_CALL` will fire.
+Call the `answer` method on the MediaConnection object you get from the callback.
-If you set your own `_localStream` then, you will be able to send image and voice to your partner.
+If you set your own `_localStream`, you will be able to send video and voice to your partner.
-In the same way as the calling process, execute `setMediaCallbacks` and set the event.
+Use `setMediaCallbacks` to set event handlers like you did after `callWithId`.
 Details will be explained later.

 *Objective-C*
 {: .lang}